Musicals101.com

 b.
 April 21, 1949 (Northport, NY)

 LuPone returned to Broadway as Reno Sweeney in the acclaimed Lincoln Center revival of Anything Goes (1987), followed by several seasons on the TV drama series Life Goes On.
 She created the role of Norma Desmond in the London premiere of Webber's Sunset Boulevard (1993).
 When Webber abruptly canceled LuPone's contract for the Broadway version, she won headlines with an undisclosed settlement.
 After starring in an acclaimed 1995 NY concert version of Pal Joey, she triumphed with a personal concert run on Broadway.
-She headlined the New York (1996) and London (1997) casts of Master Class, and played Mrs. Lovett in the NY and LA Philharmonic concert versions of Sweeney Todd (2001).
-She won fresh raves as Dottie in the hit Broadway revival of Noises Off (2002).
-Lupone gave impressive performances in two more PBS concerts -- as a hilarious Old Woman in Bernsteins's Candide (2005), and a powerful Fosca in Sondheim's Passion (2005).
+She took over the lead in the New York (1996) and London (1997) casts of Master Class, and played Mrs. Lovett in the NY and LA Philharmonic concert versions of Sweeney Todd (2001) -- a role she would repeat to great acclaim in the 2005 Broadway revival.